Which of the following best describes the structures of carbohydr... | Study Prep in Pearson+

 1

+Understand the question: The problem is asking for the best description of the structure of carbohydrates.
+To solve this, we need to analyze the options and identify the one that accurately describes carbohydrates based on their biochemical properties.

-Understand the definition of carbohydrates: Carbohydrates are organic molecules composed of carbon, hydrogen, and oxygen, typically in a ratio of 1:2:1.
-They are classified as polyhydroxy aldehydes or ketones, or compounds that yield such structures upon hydrolysis.
+Review the structure of carbohydrates: Carbohydrates are organic molecules composed of carbon (C), hydrogen (H), and oxygen (O), typically in a ratio of 1:2:1.
+For example, glucose (C₆H₁₂O₆) follows this ratio.

-Compare the given options to the definition of carbohydrates: Analyze each option to determine if it matches the structural characteristics of carbohydrates.

-Option 1: 'They are composed of glycerol and fatty acids forming ester linkages.'
-This describes lipids, not carbohydrates.
-Lipids are formed by esterification of glycerol and fatty acids.
+Classify carbohydrates: Carbohydrates can exist in different forms, such as monosaccharides (single sugar units like glucose and fructose), disaccharides (two sugar units like sucrose and lactose), and polysaccharides (long chains of sugar units like starch, glycogen, and cellulose).

+Eliminate incorrect options: Analyze the other options provided.
+For example, nucleotides joined by phosphodiester bonds describe nucleic acids, fatty acids and glycerol describe lipids, and amino acids linked by peptide bonds describe proteins.
+These do not match the structure of carbohydrates.